Overview to funding for a higher education course

 Even if you do, the repayments are not as scary you might think!

-The government announced that the starting threshold for repayment of student loans will increase from £21,000 to £25,000 from April 2018.
-This is a significant change and it means that the amount of student loan that most graduates will repay will be significantly reduced.
+The government has increased the starting threshold for repayment of student loans from £21,000 to £25,725.
+This is a big change and it means that the amount of student loan that most graduates will repay has been significantly reduced.
+This starting threshold will continue to increase as average wages increase.
 For example, a graduate with an average income of £26,000 would have repaid £13,500 of their student loan in total through the income tax system over a 30 year period prior to this change.
-Following this change, the same graduate would now pay just £2,700 in total.
+Following this change, the same graduate would now pay just £750 in total!

 Use a Student Finance Calculator which estimates what loans, grants and extra help you can get.